vmware/terraform-provider-nsxt/website/docs/r/policy_user_management_role_binding.html.markdown

 * `roles_for_path` - (Required) A list of The roles that are associated with the user, limiting them to a path.
 In case the path is '/', the roles apply everywhere.
     * `path` - (Required) Path of the entity in parent hierarchy.
     * `roles` - (Required) A list of identifiers for the roles to associate with the given user limited to a path.
 * `overwrite_local_user` - (Optional) Flag to allow overwriting existing role bindings for local user with terraform definition.
 On deletion, the user's role will be reverted to auditor only.
-Any exising configuration will be lost.
+Any existing configuration will be lost.

 ## Attributes Reference